Harshit3211/wp-calypso/test/e2e/docs/writing_tests.md

 })
 ```

-:warning: while there are no limits to the number of child blocks, exercise restraint - only the individual files are run in parallel, so if a file takes 2 minutes to complete the CI task will inevitably take that long!
+:warning: while there are no limits to the number of child blocks, exercise restraint - child blocks run sequentially, so if a file takes 8 minutes to complete the CI task will inevitably take that long!

 ## Setup